Genre: Historical Fiction

 About Etaf Rum

-Etaf Rum is a college professor and author of the novel A Woman is No Man.
+Etaf Rum is a college professor and author of the novels A Woman is No Man and Evil Eye.
 She was born and raised by Palestinian immigrants in Brooklyn, New York.
 She currently lives in North Carolina with her children.
 Visit the author’s website →